Snows Court Row Houses

 Backstory and Context

 Starting in 1952, new residents and developers started buying and renovating the neglected Snows Court row houses, following the example of the nearby Georgetown neighborhood.
-In 2021, these small, but geographically desirable, homes sell in the $800 - $900k range.
+These small, but geographically desirable, homes are now valuable.
 One realtor recently suggested potential buyers think of it not as a small house but as a large condo.

 To the left is 1-7 Snows Court - seven original red brick row houses, built in 1890.
 They maintain their historic facades as well as original brick rears.
 The houses are 13 feet wide and 28 feet deep.
 They were built by James H. Grant for developer Samuel Norment.
 (Norment was the same developer responsible for the Fitzgerald and adjoining row houses featured at the start of the tour.)
 This grouping of homes helps us visualize how the entire alley must have looked during the late 1800s.
 In 1905, these very basic dwellings with four to five rooms rented from $6.50 to $9.30 a month.
 They may have been occupied by at least two families and additional boarders.

 To the right, don’t miss the tiny red row house at 8 Snows Court - it is 11 feet wide and measures 528 square feet.
-It most recently sold for over $600,000.
 The cluster of houses at 8-20 Snows Court were designed and built in 1884 by Oliver Cox for developer Edwin Greer.

 Around the corner (on the right) is 11 Snows Court -- in 1959, seven concerned neighbors met here to form the Foggy Bottom Association (FBA), as noted by a plaque.
 The FBA is active and has approximately 240 members and always looking for more!